 - interfere with or compromise the process in any way

 A third party must not impersonate a candidate at any stage of the process.

-Any person who contravenes the above provisions or who assists another person in contravening the above provisions is guilty of an offence.
+If you or a third party breaches these conditions you are guilty of an offence.
 A person who is found guilty of an offence is liable to a fine/or imprisonment.

-In addition, where a person found guilty of an offence was or is a candidate at a recruitment process, then:
+In addition, where a person found guilty of an offence was or is a candidate, then:

 Candidates who do not attend for interview or other test when and where required by the Public Appointments Service, or who do not, when requested, furnish such evidence as the Public Appointments Service require in regard to any matter relevant to their candidature, will have no further claim to consideration.